mapsam/instagram-access-token-generation/README.md

 In your response, you'll see `{"access_token":"[YOUR ACCESS TOKEN]","user":{ ...` where YOUR ACCESS TOKEN is what you'll need in retrieving JSON information form Instagram's API to use in your website.

 ##Enjoy!

+Take a look at the [example ajax request](http://github.com/svmatthews/instagram-access-token-generation/master/example) to see how to use your client keys and access tokens for simple user calls.